anaseto/goal/README.md

 # Examples

-A few short examples can be found in the `testdata/scripts` directory.
-Because they're used for testing, they come along an expected result after a `/RESULT:` comment.
+A few short examples can be found in the `examples` and `testdata/scripts` directory.
+Because the latter are used for testing, they come along an expected result after a `/RESULT:` comment.

 Also, various code generation scripts in the toplevel `scripts` directory are written in Goal.